bolk/bolk.github.com/fm.markdown

 ---
 layout: page
-title: Visualizing my musical preferences over the years
+title: FM - Visualizing my musical preferences over the years
 epigraph: Without music life would be a mistake
 epigraphauthor: Friedrich Nietzche
+back: true
 ---

 A treemap recursively subdivides area into rectangles; the area of any node in the tree corresponds to its value.
 This example uses color to encode different packages of the Flare visualization toolkit.
 Treemap design invented by <a href='http://www.cs.umd.edu/~ben/'>Ben Shneiderman</a>.
 Squarified algorithm by <a href='http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.36.6685'>Bruls, Huizing and van Wijk</a>.